Talpiot Tomb: Statistical analysis

 Further information regarding the methodology was published in The Annals of Applied Statistics.

 According to geologist Aryeh Shimron the tomb could be authentic and linked to the James Ossuary.
-He believes that the tomb is the tomb of the family of Jesus - Jesus, Mary Magdalene and their son Judah.
-However, Prof. Amos Kloner, who oversaw the archaeological work at Talpiot tomb, disagrees.
-According to Prof Kloner, the James Ossuary could not have come from the Talpiot tomb, because the so-called missing ossuary of the Talpiot tomb had no inscription and was of different dimensions.
+He believes that the tomb is the tomb of the family of Jesus – Jesus, Mary Magdalene and their son Judah.
+However, Professor Amos Kloner, who oversaw the archaeological work at Talpiot tomb, disagrees.
+According to Kloner, the James Ossuary could not have come from the Talpiot tomb, because the so-called missing ossuary of the Talpiot tomb had no inscription and was of different dimensions.

 On February 25, 2007, Feuerverger conducted a statistical calculation on the name cluster as part of The Lost Tomb of Jesus.
 He concluded that the odds are at least 600 to 1 that the combination of names appeared in the tomb by chance.
 A summary can be found on the Discovery Channel and documentary websites.
 A more detailed explanation of the statistical approach can be found also on Feuerverger's website as well as in a recent interview given to Scientific American.
 The frequency distribution for names prevalent during the period of time during which ossuary burials took place was inferred by studying two key sources: